Customised meeting points for your key topics

 Meet the Experts

-Meet the Indoor Air Experts | Hall 8, F95
+Meet the Indoor Air Experts

 Focus on Expertise: Leading associations at the ISH

-The team of the associations will be available for discussions on all aspects of air conditioning, ventilation and refrigeration technology on all days of the trade fair.
+The team of the associations were available for discussions on all aspects of air conditioning, ventilation and refrigeration technology on all days of ISH.
 The industry is facing a wide range of topics for discussion: Anybody who deals professionally with heat pumps or refrigeration and air conditioning systems can hardly avoid a discussion about refrigerants, PFAS and the F-Gas Regulation at the moment.
 Other key focus areas include energy efficiency, which is associated with renovation, heat recovery, eco-design and retrofitting, indoor air quality in residential and non-residential buildings.
 These topics are required by the European Buildings Directive (EPBD) and is closely linked to ventilation and air conditioning systems, air filtration, humidity and residential ventilation.
 Other important topics include fire protection and smoke extraction.
 Sustainability and monitoring are other areas of concern for the industry, as are digitalization and the shortage of skilled workers.

-Meet the Wood Energy Experts | Hall 11.0, G48
+Meet the Wood Energy Experts

-With the special area Wood Energy, ISH is sending a strong signal in favour of wood as a renewable energy source.
+With the special area Wood Energy, ISH sent a strong signal in favour of wood as a renewable energy source.
 Wood energy accounts for 6 per cent of Germany's final energy consumption and provides over two-thirds of the renewable energies used in buildings.
 Ninety per cent of the CO2-free renewable energy wood comes from German forests.
 These are sustainably managed on a legal basis.

 The exhibitors of the Special Area Wood Energy Experts